ark1375/K-modem_Optimization/README.md

 3. **Configuring NetBeans**  _Skip this part if you are using Maven_ <br>
 NetBeans should automaticaly recognize the repository as a _Project Direcotry_.
 Using __Open Project..._ from the file menu, open the project inside NetBeans.<br>
 If you are using NetBeans 11 or higher, you simply can Build and Run the project.
-NetBeans uses Maven directl to automaticaly install dependencies. __However__ it is recomended to update NetBeans Maven especialy if you are using an older version of NetBeans.<br>
+NetBeans uses Maven directl to automaticaly install dependencies. __However__ it is recomended to update NetBeans Maven especialy if you are using an older version of NetBeans.<br><br>
 For updating NetBeans Maven:
     - Download the Maven's Bin file explained in **Installing Maven** section one.
     - Extract it and copy all the files inside the `apache-maven-version` folder.
     - Navigate inside NetBeans installation directory and open `Java` folder.